Ordina-Group/JWorks-blog/_posts/2024-10-25-clean-code-and-the-clean-coder.md

 ## Introduction
 When I first started as a junior developer, I was focused on one thing: making my code work.
 I was focused on learning the basics, solving bugs, and understanding how all the pieces fit together.
 In the rush to learn everything; I often overlooked the fundamentals of writing clean, maintainable code.
-Writing tests, or thinking about readability, or something as basic as meaningful variable names all felt secondary when all I was trying to do was get the program to work.
+Writing tests, or thinking about readability, or something as basic as meaningful variable names all felt secondary when I was trying to get the program to work.

 However, in my effort to learn and grow, a colleague recommended that I read Uncle Bob's Clean Code and The Clean Coder.
 These books taught me the value of clean code.